 [Regulation 193 inserted in Gazette 19 Mar 2003 p.
 832; amended in Gazette 1 Dec 2004 p.
 5706.]

-194. Lump sum death benefit
+194. Lump sum death benefit, payment of by Board

 If a Retirement Income Member who selected a lump sum death benefit dies while there is still an amount in the Member’s retirement income account, the Board is to pay a benefit of an amount equal to the balance of the account to the executor or administrator of the Member’s estate.